DepoXy/macOS-hammyspoony/README.md

   https://github.com/DepoXy/Karabiner-Elephants#🐘

-  This project complements a collection of simpler `skhd` bindings that don't rely upon the Hammerspoon API for more advanced features
+  This project subsumed a collection of simpler `skhd` bindings that the author originally developed before learning about the more feature-rich Hammerspoon project

   https://github.com/DepoXy/macOS-skhibidirc#👤